Lalo Schifrin: 1964–1989: Film composer

 Schifrin's working score for 1973's The Exorcist was rejected by the film's director, William Friedkin.
 Schifrin had written six minutes of difficult and heavy music for the initial film trailer, but audiences were reportedly frightened by the combination of sights and sounds.
 As reported by Schifrin in an interview, Warner Bros. executives told Friedkin to instruct Schifrin to tone it down with softer music, but Friedkin did not relay the message.
 Schifrin said that working on the film was one of the most unpleasant experiences in his life.
 He later reused the compositions in other scores.
-In 1976 he released a single called "Jaws", a version of the John Williams theme from the Universal Pictures film Jaws, on CTI (Creed Taylor Incorporated) records.
+In 1976, he released a single called "Jaws", a version of the John Williams theme from the Universal Pictures film Jaws, on CTI (Creed Taylor Incorporated) records.
 The single spent nine weeks on the UK chart, peaking at number 14.

-He also composed the 1976 fanfare for Paramount Pictures, which was used mainly for their home video label and was adapted for the television division 11 years later until it was renamed to CBS Paramount Television (now CBS Studios) in 2006.
-In 1981 he wrote the music for the slapstick comedy film Caveman.
+Shifrin also composed the 1976 fanfare for Paramount Pictures, which was used mainly for their home video label and was adapted for the television division 11 years later until it was renamed to CBS Paramount Television (now CBS Studios) in 2006.
+In 1981, he wrote the music for the slapstick comedy film Caveman.
+From 1982 to 1995, he collaborated with Gary Stockdale on many films including The Osterman Weekend, Doctor Detroit, Sudden Impact, F/X2, Black Moon Rising, and Two Billion Hearts.